 This aforementioned “retrofuturistic” artwork – influenced by the post-war culture of the 1950s America – is also what has inspired the design theme of the complete Laco Auxiliary Observer RAD-AUX watch kit which includes a specially made Savage brand bag, metallic box, and other complementary artifacts.

-The watch comes in a weathered stainless steel case the measures 42 mm x 13 mm (20 mm interlug width) and is fitted to a bund-style strap made from reddish-brown leather and olive canvas.
-Little details such as the lime green thread that looks like the green oxidation you get overtime on bronze, and a black/orange angled nuclear hazard warning stripe pattern on watch on the stays, amplify the nuclear fallout aesthetic.
+The watch comes in a weathered stainless steel case which measures 42 mm x 13 mm (20 mm interlug width) and is fitted to a bund-style strap made from reddish-brown leather and olive canvas.
+Little details such as the lime green thread that looks like the green oxidation you get over time on bronze, and a black/orange angled nuclear hazard warning stripe pattern on the watch on the stays, amplify the nuclear fallout aesthetic.

 “The Laco Auxiliary Observer, or ‘RAD-AUX’, was created specially for the U.S. market.
 Taking inspiration from the Fallout gaming series, the RAD-AUX is a partial redundancy for the ‘Pip-Boy’ wrist computer.
 With this watch, you can time your radiation exposure when exploring the wastelands beyond your vault.
 Originally issued to Vault #43, this watch has seen years of hard use and certainly has a story to tell,” according to Ablogtowatch.